dfinity/candid/test/README.md

        format (`blob <text>)`
      * `<outcome>` describes the expected outcome of decoding the input: decoding should either succeed (`true`) or fail (`false`)
+     * `<desc>` is an optional description of the test, potentially useful in error messages

 A Candid implementation conforms to this test suite if